lbfs/torrent-bootstrap/README.md

 Options:
       --torrents <TORRENTS>...
 Path that should be used to load a torrent --scan <SCAN>...
 Paths that should be scanned for matching files --export <EXPORT>         Path where the exported file should be updated or stored.
-                                Any matching files under this export path are automatically added to the scan path
-      --threads <THREADS>       Number of read threads for hashing [default: 1] -h, --help                    Print help
+                                Any matching files under this export path are automatically added to the scan path --threads <THREADS>       Number of read threads for hashing [default: 1] --resize-export-files     If the export file on disk is smaller than the one in the torrent, then resize to match the torrent.
+This helps with accuracy during the scanning process -h, --help                    Print help
   -V, --version                 Print version
 ```